Braised Italian Sausage and Peppers

 5 from 4 reviews

-This easy one-pan baked sausage with peppers is quick to prep and smells amazing as it simmers in the oven.
+This easy one-pan braised sausage with peppers is quick to prep and smells amazing as it simmers in the oven.
 Use your favorite store-bought marinara sauce to make it really easy.
 Serve it over rice, pasta, mashed potatoes or cauliflower mash.

 • Author: April Anderson